Climate

 Our first priority is to reduce our demand for energy, and we have a longstanding, comprehensive energy and climate program, which aims to improve energy efficiency for all industrial and commercial operations.
 This program helps ensure that all major sites are routinely assessed, and investments in energy efficiency are prioritized based on forecast energy savings.

-For example, in 2017, Novartis struck its first major wind power deal, allowing the company to neutralize the carbon footprint for all the electricity bought for operations in the United States and Canada.
-As the company aims to decarbonize its European business, Novartis is also working to include its suppliers in its environment efforts. |
+In 2017, we struck our first major wind power deal, allowing us to neutralize the carbon footprint for all the electricity bought for our operations in the United States and Canada.
+In 2020, we signed five virtual power purchase agreements to help us achieve 100% renewable electricity in our European operations.

 In addition, we have started to assess how climate change will affect facilities and are taking actions to improve our climate resilience and make our facilities less susceptible to extreme weather events.

-To achieve our 2030 climate target, we need to engage with our suppliers.
-We have identified the climate hot spots in our value chain and have started to work with our suppliers to address these.
-In addition, we have begun to investigate the carbon footprint of our key products to identify the steps we can take to minimize it.
+We have also begun to investigate the carbon footprint of our key products to identify the steps we can take to minimize it.
 For example, we have completed lifecycle assessment studies of two BREEZHALER® inhaled products.